HouSiyuan2001/SIDM_Lensing_Model/Readme.md

 ```
 ---

+# Unit

+The unit system used in this model is the following:
+Distance: Mpc/h
+Mass: M_sun
+rho

 # Contributions

 Contributions are welcome!
 If you have suggestions or improvements for the model, feel free to fork the repository and submit a pull request.